5 Perfect Solutions to Getting Missing Operating System Back

 Solution 5.
 Set Correct Partition Active

-If we are running Windows under Legacy BIOS + MBR mode, the partition which saves boot files should be set active so that MBR can pass boot right to boot manager which is in charging of finding Windows.
+If we are running Windows under Legacy BIOS + MBR mode, the partition which saves boot files should be set active so that MBR can pass boot right to boot manager which is in charge of finding Windows.
 For more details of Active Partition, please see Accidentally Marked Drive C Active.
 If a wrong partition is set active, naturally operating system cannot be found.
 But fortunately, users can start computer via bootable partitioning tool to see whether the active partition is set correctly.
 If NOT, they can set the wrong partition inactive and mark the right partition active.
 MiniTool Partition Wizard Bootable CD (built in the paid editions) can help do these operations.
 Detailed steps are as follows:

 Firstly, boot computer with MiniTool Partition Wizard boot disc to get the main window.